andyjamesgreaves/HaukaiRestaurant.github.io/README.md

 The more plugins a website has, the longer it takes to load.
 Poor or outdated plugins can slow down website performance dramatically - which could be fixed by removing plugins that duplicate functionality, or are out of date or are no longer used.

 5. Combine images into CSS sprites.
+CSS sprites allow you to combine multiple images into a single file.
+This reduces the number of HTTP requests, speeding up page loading.
 With several images on a page, you are forcing multiple roundtrips of the server to get all the resources secured, which slows down page speed.
 Sprites combine all background images on a page into one single image, which means all images appear when the main “sprite” loads.
 This reduces the chance of 'flickering' images and a smoother experience for the user.